Sherborne School: Old Shirburnians

 Old Shirburnians who have come from overseas include Emir of Qatar Tamim bin Hamad Al Thani (Sherborne International College), king of Swaziland King Mswati III (Sherborne International College), and Regent and Crown Prince of Pahang, Malaysia Tengku Hassanal Ibrahim.
-Also Sir Hamilton Morton Sleigh - businessman who was the "Doyen of the Australian Petroleum Industry".

-Victoria Cross holders

 Five Old Shirburnians have been awarded the Victoria Cross, to whom a memorial plaque was commissioned, the unveiling of which took place in the School Chapel on 19 September 2004.